 What Makes an Internet Provider Affordable?

+An internet provider becomes affordable when the price matches the value you get—meaning you pay a fair amount for the speeds, data, and service quality you actually need.
 “Affordable” doesn’t just mean “cheap.”
 A good provider gives you value for the price you’re paying.
 Here’s what to look at:

 Price vs. Value